-Sol y Canto is the award winning Pan-Latin ensemble led by Puerto Rican/Argentine singer and bongo player Rosi Amador and New Mexican guitarist and composer Brian Amador.
+Sol y Canto is the award winning Pan-Latin ensemble led by Puerto Rican/Argentine singer and percussionist Rosi Amador and New Mexican guitarist, singer and composer Brian Amador.
 Featuring Rosi’s crystalline voice and Brian’s lush Spanish guitar and inventive compositions, Sol y Canto is known for making their music accessible to Spanish- and non-Spanish speaking audiences of all ages.
-Rosi and Brian are often joined by their daughter Alisa Amador, whose powerful songs and gorgeous, supple voice have launched her onto the Boston singer-songwriter scene.
 On occasion the group is accompanied by virtuoso musicians from Latin America and the U.S.

 Since 1994, Sol y Canto has brought audiences to their feet from the Kennedy Center to the California World Music Festival, Boston’s Symphony Hall, Puerto Rico’s Museo de Arte and the Philadelphia Museum of Art, as well as countless club shows and house concerts.
 The Boston Globe hails them as “sublime ambassadors of the Pan-Latin tradition”.
 Music critic Norman Weinstein of the Christian Science Monitor and Boston Phoenix observes:

 “Every Sol y Canto album is a demonstration of what the poet Federico García Lorca identified as deep song.
 Always they evoke the sensual splendor of simply being vitally, vividly alive in a magical and mysterious universe.
 Brian Amador is a Spanish modernist poet in the guise of a musician…Together, Rosi and Brian Amador create a musical marriage made in heaven.”